How to Buy Nokia Stock

 After clicking on the trade icon, set the trade parameters.

 - Amount: This is the amount that you wish to invest in Nokia stock in US dollars.
-You can buy as little as $25 with eToro.

 - Set Rate: It’s best to leave this set as a ‘market order’, as the broker will simply execute your trade at the next available price.